qlik-oss/core-website/docs/licensing.md

 The limitations applied to the developer edition are:

-* 30 day expiration: Qlik Associative Engine will expire 30 days after the version has been released.
+* 30 day expiration: Qlik Associative Engine will expire 30 days after the version has been released
-* 5 concurrent sessions: Qlik Associative Engine will limit the amount of concurrent sessions.
+* 5 concurrent sessions: Qlik Associative Engine will limit the amount of concurrent sessions

 !!!
 Note "Accepting the EULA"
     You need to pass in a setting to Qlik Associative Engine to acknowledge that